 During second reading members may amend the bill based on standing committee recommendations.
 However, Govt. is not bound to accept recommendations.

 During third reading(passing) the house votes on the redrafted bill.
 If passed in one house, it is sent to the second house where it goes through 2nd and 3rd readings again.
 The other house may reject the bill and may the deadlock happened.

 Conditions of deadlock:-

 1) One house passed the bill and the other rejected.
 [Art 108 (1) a]

-2)When one house passes the bill and other house also passed but with any amendment and that amendment is rejected by the first house.[Art 108 (1) b]
+2)When one house passes the bill and other houses also passed but with an amendment and that amendment is rejected by the first house.[Art 108 (1) b]

-3) If more than 6 months elapse from the date of reception of the bill by the other house without the bill being passes by it. [ Art 108 (1) c]
+3) If more than 6 months elapse from the date of reception of the bill by the other house without the bill being passed by it. [ Art 108 (1) c]

-But only one time the president can return it and if both the houses passes it again, then the president is bound to assent.[Art 111]
+But only one time the president can return it and if both the houses pass it again, then the president is bound to assent.[Art 111]

-After assent of the president, the bill is notified as an act as well as the bill is brought into the force and rules and regulations are made by the executives who implements the act and tabled in parliament.
-Also, if any demerit seems in the act then it is send for Judicial Review.
+After assenting of the president, the bill is notified as an act as well as the bill is brought into the force and rules and regulations are made by the executives who implement the act and tabled in parliament.
+Also, if any demerit seems in the act then it is sent for Judicial Review.

 In my opinion, the law-making process in India is very slow because of the debate session which is happened in 2nd Reading in Parliament.
 We have to improve it and then we are able to draw good and needed laws rapidly and on time.